nf-core/viralrecon/docs/output.md

   * `*.snpEff.vcf.gz.tbi`: Index for VCF file with variant annotations.
   * `*.snpSift.table.txt`: SnpSift summary table.

-> **NB:** By default, these files will be generated relative to the assemblies for each assembler.
+> **NB:** By default, these files will be generated relative to the variants called relative to each assembler.

 ### BLAST

-[blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) was used to align the assembled contigs against the virus reference genome.
+[blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) is used to align the assembled contigs against the virus reference genome.

 **Output files:**